TheOtherUser3/Cold-War-Simulator/README.md

 -Music (when my client gets it to me)

 # Expected Finish Time
-1-2 months (as of 12/5/2025) \n
+1-2 months (as of 12/5/2025)
 (UI's are bulk of the work, and they are mostly finished)
+Put on hold due to schoolwork.
+Planning to finish over intersession.